supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

   ![Picture 1](../Media/SC200-Lab_Diagrams_Mod6_L1_Ex2.png)

-### Task 1: Preparing the Microsoft 365 Defender workspace
+### Task 1: Preparing the Microsoft Defender XDR workspace

-1. On the **Microsoft 365 Defender** (https://security.microsoft.com) portal, from the navigation menu, select **Settings** from the left.
+1. On the **Microsoft Defender XDR** (https://security.microsoft.com) portal, from the navigation menu, select **Settings** from the left.

-1. On the **Settings** page select **Microsoft 365 Defender**.
+1. On the **Settings** page select **Microsoft Defender XDR**.
 You are going to see an image of a coffee mug and a message that reads: *Hang on!
 We're preparing new spaces for your data and connecting them.*.
 It will take several minutes to finish, so leave the page open but make sure it finishes since it is required for the next Lab.

     >**Note:** If you get the error message "We didn't plan it will fail, but something went wrong." retry the step later or do it before the next Lab.

-1. When the new space completes successfully, you are going to see the Microsoft 365 Defender settings for Account, Email notifications, Preview features and Streaming API.
+1. When the new space completes successfully, you are going to see the Microsoft Defender XDR settings for Account, Email notifications, Preview features and Streaming API.

 ### Task 2: Create a Windows Virtual Machine in Azure

 In this task, you will create a Windows virtual machine in Azure.

- 1. Login to WIN1 virtual machine with the password as provided in the environment tab.

  1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.